Kiviranta lifts Stars past Avs in Game 7 OT thriller - WHIZ News

 “To tell you that we practiced Andrej behind their offensive net making those saucer passes, no, that has not been at our practice plan and our playing drills,” Bowness said.
 “I’m glad he knew he was behind the offensive net and not our net, where he normally is with the puck.
 That’s overtime hockey.
 And that’s bubble hockey.
 You just don’t know what to expect and you kind of roll with it.”

-Dallas will play Sunday night against Vancouver or Vegas, who had a Game 7 of their own Friday night at Rogers Place.
+Dallas will play Sunday night against Vegas, a 3-0 winner over Vancouver in a Game 7 later at Rogers Place.
 There had never been an NHL Game 7 played at a neutral site before the two games.

 The Avalanche, who also lost in Game 7 of last season’s conference semis, were trying to get to their first conference final since 2002, and forced Game 7 after being down 3-1.
 Third-string goalie Michael Hutchinson, a 30-year-old journeyman who had never started a playoff game before winning consecutive elimination games, couldn’t make one more save after 31 on Friday.